Who Refers To ATR

 - Individual is planning on staying engaged with your program for the 6-months they are in the ATR program.

-How to refer an individual into the ATR Sober Home Pilot
+How to refer an active ATR Participant for Sober Home services

-To refer an ATR participant for housing assistance and placement, authorized portals should complete this referral form and upload any required documentation.
+To refer an ATR participant for sober home assistance and placement, authorized portals should complete this referral form and upload any required documentation.
+Our referral form is password protected, and only Authorized Referral Portals have access to make a referral.